 1. Get the right encoder

-First, a little preparation.
-In order to export your finished karaoke song in MP3 format, you'll need the LAME MP3 encoder, which isn't included in Audacity as standard.
-Download the zip archive and extract it, then double-click the exe file to install the encoder (it will happen very quickly).
+First thing’s first.
+In order to export your finished karaoke song in MP3 format, you'll need the LAME MP3 encoder (opens in new tab).
+Unfortunately, that isn't included in Audacity as standard so you’ll have to download the installer.
+Once you have the zip archive, extract it then double-click the .exe file to install the encoder.